kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   automations, so be extremely careful here.

   **Yes.** See [Conflict with other Pods](#conflicts-with-other-pods) for details.
+  We offer metrics + events + proactive opt-out per Pod before the breaking part (`SELinuxMount`) is enabled by default.

 * **Can the feature be disabled once it has been enabled (i.e. can we rollback the enablement)?**